Previous Chief Inspectors

 (October 1970 – November 1972)

-On 1 October 1970, Sir Eric retired and went to Australia to carry out a review of the State of Victoria Police.
-He was replaced as Chief Inspector by Sir John McKay, who served with the Metropolitan Police from 1935 to 1953 before being appointed as Assistant Chief Constable in Birmingham and, subsequently, in 1958, as Chief Constable in Manchester.
-He became an inspector of constabulary in 1966.
+Sir John McKay served with the Metropolitan Police from 1935 to 1953 before being appointed as Assistant Chief Constable in Birmingham and, subsequently, in 1958, as Chief Constable in Manchester.
+He became an inspector of constabulary in 1966 and Chief Inspector in 1970.

 Colonel Sir Eric St Johnston, CBE, QPM, MA